ltiongl/data-analytics-portfolio-projects/retail-sales/README.md

 * Conversely, the implementation of a discount strategy consistently results in lower average sales revenue compared to periods without discounts, suggesting that discount strategies do not positively influence sales revenue.

 ### Data Visualization
-The data is visualized in an interactive Tableau dashboard, which you can explore [here](https://public.tableau.com/app/profile/lily.tiong/viz/retail_sales_17264041202470/SalesDashboard?publish=yes).
+The data is visualized in an interactive Tableau dashboard, which can be explored [here](https://public.tableau.com/app/profile/lily.tiong/viz/retail_sales_17264041202470/SalesDashboard?publish=yes).

-The dashboard presents Key Performance Indicators (KPIs) for `Total Sales Revenue` and `Total Marketing Spend`, with a performance comparison between 2022 and 2023.
-Given the available data is limited to these two years, the analysis focuses exclusively on these metrics.
+The dashboard presents Key Performance Indicators (KPIs) of `Total Sales Revenue` and `Total Marketing Spend`, with a performance comparison between 2022 and 2023.

-The Total Sales Revenue KPI indicates a nearly flat growth rate, with sales revenue showing almost no increase between 2022 and 2023.
+The `Total Sales Revenue` KPI indicates a nearly flat growth rate, with sales revenue showing almost no increase between 2022 and 2023.
 In contrast, total marketing spend decreased by approximately 0.04% in 2023 compared to 2022.

 The overall ROMI (Return on Marketing Investment) metric is negative for both years.
 In 2022, ROMI was positive for electronics, during holidays, and on Sundays and Tuesdays.
-Conversely, in 2023, ROMI was positive for clothing, and on Thursdays, Fridays, and Saturdays.
+On the other hand, in 2023, ROMI was positive for clothing, and on Thursdays, Fridays, and Saturdays.
 There is no consistent trend in ROMI across the two years.

 Regarding the impact of discount strategies, only the holiday period in 2023 showed a slight improvement in sales revenue, though the increase was not substantial.